Website icon Xpert.Digital

 • 📊 Corona and e-commerce: Sustainable changes

-• 🏪 Stationary retail: New invention required?
+• 🏪 Brick-and-mortar retail: Is a new invention needed?

 • 🛠️ Technologies and inventory management: The role of AI

-Our recommendation: 🌍 Limitless reach 🔗 Networked 🌐 Multilingual 💪 Strong sales: 💡 Authentic with strategy 🚀 Innovation meets 🧠 Intuition
+Our recommendation: 🌍 Limitless reach 🔗 Connected 🌐 Multilingual 💪 Sales power: 💡 Authentic with strategy 🚀 Innovation meets 🧠 Intuition

-From local to global: SMEs conquer the global market with clever strategy - Image: Xpert.Digital
+From local to global: SMEs conquer the world market with a clever strategy - Image: Xpert.Digital

-At a time when a company's digital presence determines its success, the challenge is how to make this presence authentic, individual and far-reaching.
-Xpert.Digital offers an innovative solution that positions itself as an intersection between an industry hub, a blog and a brand ambassador.
+In an era where a company's digital presence determines its success, the challenge lies in creating an authentic, personalized, and far-reaching presence.
+Xpert.Digital offers an innovative solution that positions itself as the intersection of an industry hub, a blog, and a brand ambassador.
 It combines the advantages of communication and sales channels in a single platform and enables publication in 18 different languages.
-The cooperation with partner portals and the possibility of publishing articles on Google News and a press distribution list with around 8,000 journalists and readers maximize the reach and visibility of the content.
-This represents an essential factor in external sales & marketing (SMarketing).
+Cooperation with partner portals and the ability to publish articles on Google News and a press distribution list with approximately 8,000 journalists and readers maximize the reach and visibility of the content.
+This represents a crucial factor in external sales and marketing (SMarketing).

-More about it here:
+More information here:

-Innovation in customer service: The role of service robots and artificial intelligence in traditional stores - Xpert.Digital
+Innovation in customer service: The role of service robots and artificial intelligence in traditional retail stores – Xpert.Digital

 🎮 Gamification: A playful approach to customer loyalty

-👍 The advantages for the traditional retail store
+👍 The advantages for traditional brick-and-mortar stores

 1. Improved efficiency and productivity